eboileau/dhart-utils/README.md

 - `--gene-info`

 The `-b` or `--bulk` flag needs to be provided along with the `--do-normalise` flag.
 Using the `--gene-info` flag, the data scheme needs to be set.
 Please find data scheme options below.
 Data can only be read if it conforms to one of the provided data schemes.
 Using the `--normalization-method` flag, a normalization method can be specified. `edgeR-TMM`, `deseq2` and `TPM` are all valid normalization methods, `edgeR-TMM` being the default.
 This flag is optional.
 A bundle of `observations.tab.gz` and the bulk data in a file named `bulk_input.csv` needs to be submitted for each dataset. `observations.tab.gz` is provided by when downloading data using `accession.py`.

+When processing data using TPM normalization, a column needs to be titled "length" and must contain gene length information.
+This can't be within the metadata section, i.e. the first one or two columns, depending on the data scheme used.
+See Data Schemes for details.

 ### Data Schemes